skrey/yellow-extensions/source/command/README.md

 ## How to use the command line

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show available commands.
 The available commands depend on extensions installed.
 Type `php yellow.php about` to show the current version and extensions.
 If you don't have PHP on your computer, [see PHP installation](https://www.php.net/manual/en/install.php).

-## How to start the built-in web server

-You can test your website with the built-in web server.
-This is handy for developers, since everything runs on your own computer.
-Open a terminal window.
-Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php serve`, you can optionally add a folder and a URL.
-Open a web browser and go to `http://localhost:8000/`.

 ## How to build a static website